221 - Academic Integrity

 - Fabrication: Inventing or falsifying information; e.g., creating data for a required lab experiment that was not done or was done incorrectly.

-- Enabling academic fraud: Intentionally or knowingly helping another commit an act of academic fraud.
+- Enabling academic misconduct: Intentionally or knowingly helping another commit an act of academic fraud.

 - Deception or misrepresentation: Unauthorized alteration, forgery, or falsification of academic records or academic work.
 Violating stated guidelines on an assignment.